Yu-ChangCheng/Yu-ChangCheng/README.md

 - I help people on

-- 1. reviewing resume
+- Reviewing resume
-- 2. mocking interview
+- Mocking interview
-- 3. sharing job hunting tips
+- Sharing job hunting tips
-- 4. developing fun projects
+- Consulting on software development related questions

 - 📫 How to reach me by Email: ycheng345@gatech.edu / by Phone: (765)-701-0089
 <!---